 It is important for both pupils and staff to be clear that when unacceptable behaviour occurs, there will be appropriate consequences.
-Generally, these will involve two warnings followed by a restorative conversation with a member of staff and/or other pupils, a period of supervised time out of class, a period of time spent in the inclusion suite or a telephone call to parents/carers.
+Generally, these will involve two warnings followed by a restorative conversation with a member of staff and/or other pupils, a period of supervised time out of class, a period of time spent in the inclusion suite, a blue or orange detention or a telephone call to parents/carers.